splorp/npds-tracker-server/readme.md

 ### 0.1.33 [22 February 2004]

-+ [MP] Added SSI tag for displaying the number of registered servers in the template
++ [MP] Added SSI tag for displaying the number of registered clients in the template
 + [MP] Made the ```<meta-refresh/>``` SSI XHTML-compatible
 + [MP] Changed the default port number to 3680
 + [MP] Refined the listing table elements for extensive use of CSS